NingChu1998/Password_Manager/README.md

 # Password Manager
-##### Password Manager is a simple Python project to help peopl storage their password in a super easier way
+##### Password Manager is a simple Python project to help people storage their password in a super easier way
 ---
 ## 1. Features
 - To storage whole your passowords (*Plase add your passwords in the dictionary above)